Unofficial school motto:

 Best campus event:

-FYOP (first-year orientation period) obstacle course.
-By the end everyone is doused in mud, paint, water and sun, and spirits are high as the entire school comes together to help the newbies complete their first mission.
+FYOP obstacle course—by the end everyone is doused in mud, paint, water, sun, and spirits are high as the entire school comes together alongside the first years in their final mission.

 Best live music venue:

-The biking and walking trails sprawl across the Lake Ontario waterfront and countryside.
+One of the best aspects of Kingston is its sparkling atmosphere and diverse attractions.
+The biking and walking trails sprawl to the waterfront and countryside.
 Natural features such as Wolfe Island provide a peaceful, picturesque escape via free ferry rides.
-Historically intriguing, Kingston’s combination of new and old boasts fantastic eateries, markets and festivals, as well as the nearby Fort Henry and military base.
+Lake Ontario offers many fair-weather activities such as swimming, fishing, sailing and boating.
+Historically intriguing, Kingston’s main core draws in the population because of its convenient geographical situation, its clean and renewed integrated old downtown, markets and festivals, the K-Rock centre, concerts and plays, fantastic eateries, cafés, and restaurants, and the nearby Fort Henry and military base.

-RMC Portal contains information about application, registration, training, academics and extracurricular activities: www.rmcc-cmrc.ca/en.
-For articles, pictures and information about the life and history of RMC check out: http://everitas.rmcclub.ca/
+RMC Portal contains information about application, registration, training, academics and extracurricular activities: rmcc-cmrc.ca/en.
+For articles, pictures and information about the life and history of RMC check out: everitas.rmcclub.ca.